 Turtle Bunbury is a historian, public speaker and best-selling author.
 He researches the history of families, businesses, organisations and houses, capturing the legacy of the past, preserving the future for generations to come.

-His latest book Ireland's Forgotten Past will be launched at the Thomas Prior Hall in Ballsbridge, Dublin 4, on Thursday 24 March 2020.
-The Yorkshire Times gave the book an outstanding review on 23 February, which begins: 'Turtle Bunbury has pulled off a feat of exquisite skill - the upholding of a mandate to edify entertainingly without overwhelming his audience in scholarly aridity.'
+His latest book Ireland's Forgotten Past entered the Irish non-fiction hardback charts at No. 9 on 14 March 2020.
+The Yorkshire Times gave the book an outstanding review, which begins: 'Turtle Bunbury has pulled off a feat of exquisite skill - the upholding of a mandate to edify entertainingly without overwhelming his audience in scholarly aridity.'
 The book is published by Thames & Hudson.

 As a historical consultant, Turtle provides content for corporate projects and interpretative design enterprises.
 He devised and orchestrated the ongoing 'Past Tracks' project for Iarnród Éireann/Irish Rail, bringing accessible, historical tales to Ireland’s busiest railway stations.
+The next phase of 'Past Tracks' will be unveiled in 2021.
 His exhibition 'Cork - A City by the Sea' is presently on show at Cork Airport.

 A contributor to the television series 'Who Do You Think You Are?' and the US podcast 'Backstory', Turtle also presents history-based talks at corporate events and literary festivals around the world.